macbuse/macbuse.github.io/food.md

 - Black Pepper powder
 - Celery leaves and chopped green onions for garnishing

+To make it creamier I added coconut milk as usual.

 Usual curry prep then

 - Add celery and cook, stirring, until just starting to soften, about 3 minutes.
-- Stir in 1 cup of water, close the pressure cooker and cook on high for 1 to 2 whistles.
+- Stir in 1 cup of water, close the pressure cooker and cook on high for 4 or 5 minutes.
 Once the pressure has dropped, strain the mixture into a saucepan.

 I pureed it and didn't do this :